justanotherdevel/python-control-over-arduino/README.md

 # python-control-over-arduino
-PHYTHON used in making piano from arduino here is the python script used used along arduino which here is used to give output from the laptop speaker python spript use serial library to detect the serial port of the arduino and takes the input using arduino as the interface and the output is then given as the frequency from the laptop
+Capacitive touch piano using Arduino and Python.
+Python: Reads serial data using Serial Library from Arduino and plays the corresponding note using laptop speaker.
+Arduino: Detects data from capacitive touch unit which can then be read using serial library from the python script and the script can play beep sound corresponding to the correct frequency.

+Steps to run on Ubuntu:
 	sudo apt install python-pip
 	python -m pip install pyserial
 	sudo apt install beep
 	sudo modprobe pcspkr